 Reaction with other carbanions: There are a number of other ways to generate carbanions, for example terminal alkynes are quite acidic (pKa 22), and can be deprotonated by sodium amide (Chapter 5).
 The resulting carbanion adds to the carbonyl just as we might expect.
-Similarly cyanide ion (CN-) is another source of a negatively charged carbon.
+Similarly cyanide ion (CN^{-}) is another source of a negatively charged carbon.
 It is a good nucleophile, and just as one might expect it adds to carbonyl groups, and after reaction with a dilute acid the resulting cyanohydrin is formed.
 There are two items to note here.

-2) the oxidation state of the carbon in the cyano group is the same as a carboxylic acid.
+1) Sodium cyanide NaCN (the usual form of cyanide ion) is highly toxic, so don't try this at home, and 2) the oxidation state of the carbon in the cyano group is the same as a carboxylic acid.
 As we will see later - this reaction will come in very useful.

-All of these reactions are the result of a nucleophilic addition to the carbonyl group, during the course of which the carbonyl carbon rehybridizes from sp^2 to sp^3 .
+All of these reactions are the result of a nucleophilic addition to the carbonyl group, during the course of which the carbonyl carbon rehybridizes from sp2 to sp3.